manuGil/online-core/docs/source/data-modeling.rst

    What exactly are the advantages of a TIN over a tessellation?

 Task 2.10
-   In your data you find a table Cities2.csv.
+   In your data, you find a table Cities2.csv.
 Try to use this table to create a point layer in QGIS.
 Start a new QGIS project and add the layer to QGIS using the “Delimited Text” option.

    .. figure:: _static/img/layer-from-csv.png
       :alt: Create layer from csv QGIS